radoslawtt/walmart_sales_analysis/README.md

 26. Which day of the week has the best average ratings?
 27. Which day of the week has the best average ratings per branch?

-These questions are addressed through a series of SQL queries, providing a comprehensive analysis of Walmart's sales data.
-The insights derived from these queries are instrumental in making data-driven decisions to enhance business performance.